 In the US, however, both Clinton and Trump have challenged the free trade orthodoxy that allows Westerners to buy low-cost goods made in factories on the other side of the world.
-These deals have been blamed for the loss of American manufacturing jobs.
-And Trump’s message, at least, seems to have resonated with voters.
-Whether foreign trade really is responsible for the decline of American manufacturing or not, the consumption that’s allowed by free trade has a dark side.
-It’s time we talked about it.
+The loss of American manufacturing jobs have been blamed on these deals.
+And Trump’s message seems to have resonated with voters.
+Whether foreign trade is responsible for the decline of American manufacturing or not, the consumption that’s allowed by free trade has a dark side.
+And it’s time we talked about it.

 Our consumption comes with hidden social and environmental costs that remain outside the market and are not paid by consumers.
 Where local regulations allow, companies can manufacture goods cheaply by exploiting workers or polluting the environment.
 CO2 emissions occur in the country where goods are manufactured.
 The global production of goods in China and other emerging economies – and their export to developed nations – is estimated to be responsible for around a quarter of global CO2 emissions.
 At the moment, producers are held to account for these emissions, but shouldn’t consumers be blamed too?